saif-mal1k/Git-VCS/README.md

 ## merging
--emMerging combines the work of independent branches.
+- Merging combines the work of independent branches.
 - Usually, this involves merging a topic branch, into a base branch, such as the master branch.
 - The base branch is usually a longer running branch than the topic branch.